microparts/static-server-php/README.md

 [![CircleCI](https://circleci.com/gh/microparts/static-server-php/tree/master.svg?style=svg)](https://circleci.com/gh/microparts/static-server-php/tree/master)

-Special static server with support corporate standard of configuration and more. <br>
+Special static server with support corporate standard of configuration and more.
-**It has the similar performance compare with the Nginx static files server.**
+It has the similar performance compare with the Nginx static files server.

 Server created for javascript SPA apps like: Vue, React, Angular, etc.

+## Features

+* Incredibly fast.
+Server hits more than [182k request per second](./benchmark).
+* Special created for modern web app's.
+* Secure headers by default.
+* Frontend developer can be configure CSP header himself.
+* If backend app will be hacked, the hacker may write a letter to us, because email address injected to head section of index :)
+* Corporate config standard supported by default and injected too.
+* Brotli-compression by default.
+* Deny all `robots.txt` by default.

 ## Docker usage